MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 Nevertheless, when looking at [[RNA-protein ratio|RNA:protein ratio]] we consistently find a positive correlation with growth rate across various species of bacteria (see Figure 2.2) and yeast [15, 17].
 RNA:protein ratio is a measure of protein production capacity since most RNA is dedicated to protein synthesis.
 80% is rRNA, which forms 2/3 of the mass of a bacterial ribosome – the molecular machine that makes proteins, and 15% is tRNA which brings new amino acids to the ribosome... #ReferenceSource/ToRead

 Indeed, we also observe a correlation between ribosome content and growth rate.
 The increase of RNA:protein ratio and ribosome content with increasing growth rate reflect higher biosynthetic needs of faster-growing cells.
-To support higher growth rate, cells need to reallocate resources according to the growth demands (for example, make more ribosomes which can then make more proteins) [18, 17, 15, 19]. #ReferenceSource/ToRead
+To support higher growth rate, cells need to reallocate resources according to the growth demands (for example, make more ribosomes which can then make more proteins) \[18, 17, 15, [[@liEscherichiaColiTranslation2018|19]]\]. #ReferenceSource/ToRead

 Similarly to protein content, there is no clear correlation between the relative DNA and lipid content with growth rate across studies [13] (BNID 111460, 111755, 108196).
 The content of storage carbohydrates decreases at higher growth rates in yeast and bacteria [16] (BNID 111755, 111460).

 Conversely, environmental factors can influence cell composition without affecting growth rate.
 This shows that cell metabolism is flexible – cells can reach the same growth rate in different ways, depending on the conditions.
-For example, in yeast, changes of O2 concentration lead to changes in biomass composition while keeping the growth constant using a [chemostat] [20] ([[note-20241017-072016|notes]]). #DataSource
+For example, in yeast, changes of O2 concentration lead to changes in biomass composition while keeping the growth constant using a [[chemostat]] [20] ([[note-20241017-072016|notes]]). #DataSource

-Interestingly, even though the total protein content is variable, the amino acid composition is roughly constant at different growth rates/conditions in bacteria, yeast, and mammalian cells and can even be predicted from a genome sequence with reasonable accuracy [20, 21, 12] ([[note-20241017-072513|notes]]). #ReferenceSource/ToCheck #Interesting
+Interestingly, even though the total protein content is variable, the amino acid composition is roughly constant at different growth rates/conditions in bacteria, yeast, and mammalian cells and can even be predicted from a genome sequence with reasonable accuracy [20, 21, 12] ([[note-20241017-072513|notes]]). #ReferenceSource/ToCheck #Interesting  #GEM/Constraint

 #### 2.3.3.
 Biomass composition is not uniform